zoogeny/zoogeny/books/story-self/commentaries.md

         - period between awareness of misalignment and starting to realign
         - period starting realignment and completing realignment
         - frequency of misalignment
+    - What is the earth's rotational frequency with respect to the sun?
+        - frequency is related to some other, larger containing cycle
+        - what larger containing cycle do we consider for the orbit of the earth around the sun?

 - Value of love